ronmrdechai/armor/README.md

-# Armor: An STL-compliant header-only C++ container library
+# Armor: An STL-compatible header-only C++ container library

 _Armor_ is a C++ library containing various non-standard containers and algorithms.
 Many different implementations of the same concepts exist, and all